 Creating in Crisis – Systems of Creativity and Improvisation

 COVID-19 has shown the incompatibility of certain cultural practices and modes of behaviour with continued human life.
-We have been thrusted into unprecedented territory and now find ourselves rebuilding on shifting grounds.
-Responding to crisis can feel passive reaction.
-However, it can also be an active process that creates new transitory forms and (re)discovers very old practices of action, hidden under the golden rules of art.
+Now, we are thrust into unprecedented territory and find ourselves rebuilding on shifting grounds.
+Responding to crisis can often feel passive reaction.
+However, it can also be an active process that creates new transitory forms and (re)discovers ancient practices of action, hidden under the normative rules of art.
 What does it mean to design and create in the presence of uncertainty?
 How can we use that precariousness to our advantage?

 In thinking about generative modes of production and collaboration, improvisation (re)appears as a viable methodology to lean on during our endeavours toward future building.
-The line between improvisation and chaos is extraordinarily thin: the former denotes spontaneityand frugality, creating with what you have, while the latter points to a temporality of utter confusion and disorder.
-Though both phenomena may possess some of the qualities of the other in a relationship of permanent interactivity, they remain distinctive irrespective of these qualities in that improvisation tends to have systems or structures in place that can be abandoned at any time in favour of Free Space and play.
+The line between improvisation and chaos, however, is extraordinarily thin: the former denotes spontaneityand frugality, creating with what you have, while the latter implies a temporality of confusion and disorder.
+Though these phenomena may share some qualities within a relationship of permanent interactivity, they remain distinctive irrespective of these qualities.
+Improvisation, for one thing, tends to have systems or structures in place that can be abandoned at any time in favour of free space and play.

-The famous late medieval physician Paracelsus described his art of healing (and alchemy) as “wandering in chaos”.
+The late medieval physician Paracelsus described his art of healing (and alchemy) as “wandering in chaos”.
 This kind of art is rooted in constant interaction with and acceptance of spontaneous events.
-Similarly, improvisation spans across all disciplines, from performance art to quantum physics, and functions on the most micro-and-macroscopic of levels, from the symbiosis of single cell organisms to inter-species evolution.
-It signals intelligence, heightened communication, and adaptability, all of which are crucial to the survival of our species, our fellow nonhuman neighbours, and our planet.
+Similarly, improvisation spans all disciplines, from performance art to quantum physics, and functions on both micro- and macroscopic levels, from the symbiosis of single cell organisms to inter-species evolution.
+It signals intelligence, heightened communication, and adaptability.
+All of these are crucial to the survival of our species, our fellow nonhuman neighbours, and our planet.

 Mikolaj Sekutowicz, Marcus Fairs, Jeewi Lee, Sarah Wilson, Julieta Aranda